saltstack/salt/doc/ref/cli/salt-cloud.rst

 .. option:: --list-sizes

     Display a list of sizes available in configured cloud providers.
-Pass the cloud provider that available sizes are desired on, aka "EC2", or pass "all" to list sizes for all configured cloud providers
+Pass the cloud provider that available sizes are desired on, aka "aws", or pass "all" to list sizes for all configured cloud providers

 .. option:: -C CLOUD_CONFIG, --cloud-config=CLOUD_CONFIG